elrashid-flutter-examples/e017_flutter_animatedlist_sizetransition_flare_b/README.md

 ## What

--AnimatedList useing Flare with BoxFit.cover for removeItem Animation for tasks in flutter Task app (e004)
+-AnimatedList using Flare with BoxFit.cover for removeItem Animation for tasks in flutter Task app (e004)

 - must run with :